hyndex/libslac/README.rst

 ``libslac`` exposes only a few classes in ``include/slac``:

 :class:`slac::transport::Link`
-    Abstract interface to send and receive raw ethernet frames.
-Applications must provide an implementation that matches their environment (e.g. raw sockets on Linux or a driver on microcontrollers).
+    Abstract interface to send and receive raw Ethernet frames.
+Applications must provide an implementation that matches their environment.
 :class:`slac::Channel`
     Helper around a :class:`transport::Link` adding timeout handling and convenience helpers for reading and writing SLAC messages.
 :class:`slac::messages::HomeplugMessage`